BioPhoton/elements/README.md

 ### Development

-After following the setup from above we only need `npm start` to run both:
+After implementing the setup from above we only need `npm start` to run both:
-- Serving the element (we serve the element with the --singleBundle flag enables)
+- Serving the element (we serve the element with the new changes in the build options)
 - And serving the application (we use default cli commands)

 Over a proxy config we redirect requests for the elements to the first served angular project.